Jeffkrop/Machine_learning_class_2017/homework_2.md

 SelfAssessedHealthStatus'Good' 0.5863787
 SelfAssessedHealthStatus'Poor' 0.4593428

-Looking at the summary of the regression model before it has been normalized there are some interesting this happening, if you are a male your blood pressure will be -1.47 as your age goes up 1 year your blood pressure will go up 0.08 as your weight goes up 1 your blood pressure will go down 0.01.
-It is interesting that is your self assessed health status is fair it goes down 2.75 but if it is good it goes up 0.58.
-It is clear that some work needs to be done with this data.

 #### I want to see some plots of this data before is is normalized

 ``` r